CMSgov/qpp-conversion-tool/ERROR_MESSAGES.md

 * 2 : The file is not a valid XML document
 * 3 : Unexpected exception occurred during conversion
 * 4 : Unexpected exception occured during encoding
 * 5 : The file is not a QRDA-III XML document.
-Please ensure that the submission complies with the most recent implementation guide. https://ecqi.healthit.gov/system/files/eCQM_QRDA_EC-508_0.pdf#page=19
+Please ensure that the submission complies with the `(Submission year's)` implementation guide. https://ecqi.healthit.gov/system/files/eCQM_QRDA_EC-508_0.pdf#page=19
 * 6 : The measure reference results must have a single occurrence of the recognized measure GUID `(Provided measure id)` is invalid.
 Did you intend to send one of these `(Valid measure id suggestions)`?
 * 7 : The measure reference results must have at least one measure
 * 8 : A single aggregate count value is required